kmkr/splendid-nudibranch/content.md

 Loc		Anilao, The Philippines
 Latin	Izucaris masudai
 Tags	shrimp 2014
-Desc	The single one goal for the dive I took this photo was to find this beautiful, rare shrimp.
-The dive guide I dove with had seen it on a previous dive and knew approximately where to find it, but it's only two centimeter long and well camouflaged.
+Desc	The single goal for the dive where this photo was taken was to find this rare, beautiful shrimp.
+We knew approximately where to find it, but it's only two centimeter long and well camouflaged on the wire coral.

 DSC04078.jpg

 Title	Nudibranch
 Loc		Anilao, The Philippines
-Latin
+Latin	Miamira alleni
 Tags	nudibranch 2014
 Desc